Bourbbbon/PickleRi6/README.md

 ## Where PickleRi6 at?
-We'll, we didn't like working with Mee6's code and being a "fork".
+Well, we didn't like working with Mee6's code and being a "fork".
 So we decided to recode PickleRi6.
 You can still use the old version but you won't get any support.
-If you want to use the unstable development builds, they're in the development folder. <3
+If you want to use the unstable development builds, they're in the development folder!